Peter Worrell: Post-playing career

 On May 18, 2010, it was announced that Worrell agreed to become the head coach for the Florida Atlantic University hockey club team.
 He also coached North Broward Preparatory School's varsity ice hockey team, located in Coconut Creek, Florida.

 Worrell currently works for the Fayetteville Marksmen as an assistant coach.

 Facing racism

-During his career Worrell has often had to deal with racism, beginning in junior, Worrell had spectators throw bananas at him while he was in the penalty box, a fan with a bullhorn yelled out "go back to Africa", and someone once brought a sign that read "6-foot-6 of pure shit go back to hell".
-These are just some examples of the racism that Worrell endured, but it did not stop after junior.
+Worrell was born in Canada to Barbadian parents.
+During his career Worrell has often had to deal with racism; beginning in junior, Worrell had spectators throw bananas at him while he was in the penalty box, a fan with a bullhorn yelled out "go back to Africa", and someone once brought a sign that read "6-foot-6 of pure shit go back to hell".

 While playing the Washington Capitals in a 1997 game Craig Berube called Worrell a "monkey".
 Berube received a one-game suspension from the league for his actions.